Please rotate your device

-Are you in the habit of brushing your teeth extra-hard or extra-often?
-Do you like to use bleaching products regularly?
-Do you find yourself clenching your jaw in times of stress?
-Even the best-intentioned habits can mean trouble for your dental health.
-Read on for five hazardous habits to dump right now.
+Some of us are in the habit of brushing our teeth extra-hard or extra-often.
+Or some would like to use bleaching products regularly and too often.
+Even the best-intentioned habits can mean trouble for dental health.
+Read on for five hazardous habits we should seriously consider abandoning right now.

-Dr. Boghosian says she has been taken aback by patients who use tools at home to remove calculus (the result of plaque that hardens and becomes mineralized to the teeth).
-“They’re doing this to avoid dental visits,” the dental expert explains.
-“They get their hands on dental tools, but they don’t know how to use them properly, so they end up actually whittling their teeth away.
-One of my patients broke off her tooth doing this.”
-Dr. Boghosian’s message: Brushing and flossing will work just fine to maintain your teeth if you keep up with regular dentist visits.
+We have taken aback by patients who use tools at home to remove calculus that is the result of plaque that hardens and becomes mineralized to the teeth.
+Some people get their hands on dental tools, but they don’t know how to use them properly, so they end up actually whittling their teeth away.
+Our message: Brushing and flossing will work just fine to maintain your teeth if you keep up with regular dentist visits.

 Contact Family Care Dental Clinic for your consultation today!